IAAR-Shanghai/FastMem/README.md

 The required dependencies and their versions can be found in the [`requirements.txt`](requirements.txt).
 The main packages are `pytorch`, `transformers` and `accelerate`.

-To install all packages in this codebase along with their dependencies, run
+To install all the required packages along with their dependencies, run
 ```sh
 pip install -r requirements.txt
 ```